ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 The optimization techniques that are applied when `PYTHONOPTIMIZE` is set depend on the specific version of Python that you are using.
 In general, the optimization techniques that may be applied include:

 - Inlining of simple functions
-  \*Removal of dead code
+- Removal of dead code
 - Specialization of function calls
 - Early binding of global names
 - Constant folding and propagation
 - Peephole optimization of bytecode

 It's important to note that the `PYTHONOPTIMIZE` flag is intended to be used for debugging and profiling purposes, and is not recommended for use in production environments.
-This is because the optimizations applied by the flag may change the behavior of the program in ways that are difficult to predict, and may even make the program slower in some cases.
+This is because the optimizations applied by the flag may change the behavior of the program in ways that are difficult to predict and may even make the program slower in some cases.

 To use the `PYTHONOPTIMIZE` flag, you can specify it as an option when running the Python interpreter from the command line, like this: